neoneye/arcathon-docker-image/ARCathon2023/readme.md

 Since last I have been trying out several things:
 - Experiments with encoder / decoder with ARC tasks.
 Terrible results.
 - Investigating Q-learning with ARC tasks.
+- Made an interactive web interface for interacting the ARC tasks.

 I realized that I hadn't any proper detection mechanism for split views.
 So I have added this.
 I have added a `SolveSplit`, that solves 17 of 800 tasks in the public ARC 1 dataset.